Gas-turbine locomotive: Gas-turbine–electric

-A gas-turbine–electric locomotive (GTEL) is a locomotive that uses a gas turbine to drive an electric generator or alternator, producing an electric current which is used to power traction motors.
-This type of locomotive was first experimented with during the Second World War, but reached its peak in the 1950s to 1960s.
+A gas-turbine–electric locomotive (GTEL) is a locomotive that uses a gas turbine engine to drive an electric generator or alternator, producing an electric current which is used to power traction motors.
+This type of locomotive was first introduced in Switzerland during the 1940s and by 1947, twelve gas-turbine electric locomotives were being designed in Switzerland, France, the United Kingdom, and the United States.
 Few locomotives use this system today.

 A GTEL uses a turbo–electric drivetrain in which a turboshaft engine drives the electric generator or alternator via a system of gears.
 The electric current is distributed to power the traction motors that drive the locomotive.
 In overall terms the system is very similar to a conventional diesel–electric, with the large diesel engine replaced with a smaller gas turbine of similar power.

 Union Pacific operated the largest fleet of such locomotives of any railroad in the world, and was the only railroad to use them for hauling freight.
 Most other GTELs have been built for small passenger trains, and only a few have seen any real success in that role.
 With a rise in fuel costs (eventually leading to the 1973 oil crisis), gas-turbine locomotives became uneconomical to operate, and many were taken out of service.
 Union Pacific's locomotives also required more maintenance than originally anticipated, due to fouling of the turbine blades by the Bunker C oil used as fuel.